isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

 .. note::

-    Socket buffer full errors indicate that the OS rate limits on ICMP are being been exceeded.
+    Socket buffer full of errors indicates that the OS rate limits on ICMP are being exceeded.
 The server will not retry them as this would likely only exacerbate the situation.
 If this occurs continuously then the client load on the server may be too high to accommodate ping checking.
 Ping checking is not recommended for systems with high throughput demands.